-What is Alum?
+What Is Alum?

-Alum crystals are also available in both offline and online markets such as grocery shops and medical stores or e-commerce websites.
+Alum crystals are also available in both offline and online markets, such as grocery shops and medical stores or e-commerce websites.
 These chemical compounds are generally sold as white fitkari, red fitkari or white alum stones and red alum stones.

 While there are many types of alums, the most important ones include potassium, sodium, and ammonium.
-These are also produced industrially usually by combining aluminium sulphate and the sulphate monovalent cation.
+These are also produced industrially, usually by combining aluminium sulphate and the sulphate monovalent cation.
 It is produced by the process of precipitation from an aqueous solution.
 For instance, to produce potassium alum, aluminium sulphate and potassium sulphate are dissolved in water.
-During evaporation, the alum crystallizes out of the solution.
+During evaporation, the alum crystallises out of the solution.
 Aluminium sulphate is also commonly procured by treating minerals like bauxite, cryolite or alum schist with sulfuric acid.
 It can also be obtained by treating a mixture of aluminium sulphate and sulfuric acid with ammonia.

 Properties of Alum